Nigel White Counselling

 - Elkins D.N.
 (2016) The Human Elements of Psychotherapy a non-medical model of emotional healing American Psychological Association Press.
 Washington

-Approaches in which I’ve had significant experience -
+Approaches in which I’ve had significant experience and training -